RevenueHunt/docs/docs/tutorials/making-first-quiz.md

 3. Adjust the quiz’s width and height and generate a code.
 4. In your website’s menu, you can add a new section and paste the code.

 Voila!
-You’ve just created your first Shop Quiz: Product Recommendation Quiz.
+You’ve just created your first Product Recommendation Quiz.

 Check out our [documentation](https://docs.revenuehunt.com/) for more resources on getting started with recommendation quizzes.